ThomasKroes/GuacamoleWorkshop/README.md

 The goal is to get hands-on experience in setting up Guacamole and using its REST api to manage connections.

 ## Contents
 This workshop consists of an [intermediate](https://github.com/ThomasKroes/GuacamoleWorkshop/intermediate) tutorial in which we use Guacamole to make Blender available in the browser.
 In the [advanced](https://github.com/ThomasKroes/GuacamoleWorkshop/Advanced) tutorial, we work with the Guacamole REST api to build a small webservice for Blender.
+Each tutorial has a /completed directory that contains the files for the completed tutorial ([intermediate/completed](https://github.com/ThomasKroes/GuacamoleWorkshop/intermediate/completed) & [advanced/completed](https://github.com/ThomasKroes/GuacamoleWorkshop/advanced/completed)).

 Below are links to PDF's that will guide you through the workshop: